LLM Inference at the Edge: Mobile, NPU, and GPU Performance Efficiency Trade-offs Under Sustained Load: Discussion

 \subsection{Conclusion and Future Work}

-Thermal throttling is the primary constraint for mobile LLM inference.
-The iPhone~16 Pro loses 44\% of its throughput within two inferences and sustains that degradation for 65\% of all test iterations.
-The S24 Ultra suffers a hard OS-enforced GPU frequency floor that terminates inference entirely after 6 iterations.
-These findings suggest that, under the conditions tested, current smartphones may be poorly suited for always-on agent workloads and appear better matched to intermittent query patterns at low rates.
-The thermal behaviour observed here, specifically the rapid throughput degradation on the iPhone~16 Pro and the hard frequency floor on the S24 Ultra, indicates that sustained back-to-back inference without adequate cooldown intervals is likely to degrade reliability on passively cooled mobile hardware, though the extent of this effect may vary across devices, operating conditions, and inference frameworks.
+Sustained LLM inference on edge platforms is constrained by thermal behaviour, power, and memory bandwidth in different proportions across the four devices tested.
+The iPhone~16 Pro loses 41.5\% of its peak throughput over 20 iterations and settles into a Hot-state plateau at 23.7~tok/s.
+The S24 Ultra completes 20 iterations with a milder 15\% gradual DVFS-regulated decline to a $\sim$10~tok/s plateau under our constrained configuration, demonstrating that mobile sustained inference is achievable when framework-level tuning respects the governor's sustained budget.
+The RTX~4050 sustains 131.7~tok/s at battery-throttled 34~W but cannot meaningfully operate as an always-on device on battery.
+The Hailo-10H sustains 6.914~tok/s at under 2~W with effectively zero variance, providing thermally stable asynchronous inference at the cost of interactive latency.

-Dedicated edge NPUs offer a viable alternative.
-The Hailo-10H sustains 6.914~tok/s at 1.87~W with a throughput CV of 0.04\% and no throttling, matching the RTX~4050 in energy proportionality at $19\times$ lower throughput.
-A laptop GPU provides the highest raw throughput (131.7~tok/s) but requires a power source for sustained deployment.
+These results do not support a single ``best'' edge platform recommendation.
+Rather, the four devices occupy distinct points in the throughput/power/availability space, and matching a platform to a use case requires explicitly characterising whether peak throughput, sustained throughput, battery life, or response latency is the binding requirement.

-Future work will extend iteration counts to 100+ for long-duration thermal profiling, replace the Android Battery Manager API with a hardware current sensor for reliable power measurement, investigate duty-cycling and active cooling strategies for mobile deployment, evaluate the impact of quantisation format unification across platforms, and assess additional models and prompt types to broaden generalisability.
+Future work will characterise plateau stability over 100+ iterations to test whether the observed plateaus drift over longer horizons, replace the Android Battery Manager API with a hardware current sensor for more precise power measurement, investigate duty-cycling and active cooling strategies for mobile deployment, evaluate the impact of quantisation format unification across platforms, and assess additional models and prompt types to broaden generalisability.